 Below is one of my poems published in the issue, “We Call This River ‘Church’”:

 My article on the influence of the Underground Railroad on the plot of Henry James’s The Portrait of a Lady appears in the most recent issue of NOVEL: A Forum on Fiction.
-The article focuses on a house in James’s masterpiece that the author based on his grandmother’s home in Albany, New York.
-This grandmother, Catharine James, whom the novelist stayed with as a boy, lived near numerous stations on the Underground Railroad.
+The article focuses on a house in the narrative that James famously based on his grandmother’s home in Albany, New York.
+This grandmother, Catharine James, lived near numerous stations on the Underground Railroad.

 While The Portrait of a Lady features an unusual number of grand homes, the Albany house is not one of them.
 One critic, Marilyn Chandler, characterizes the home as an “architectural joke” compared to the other houses in the novel.
 When Isabel first meets the aunt who takes her out of Albany to Europe, this aunt, Mrs. Touchett, calls the home “very bad” and “bourgeois.”
 (Mrs. Touchett lives in a more typical house in the world of The Portrait of a Lady, an Italian castle.)